 Best advice on caring for shrubs

-Before we had plastic pots, autumn and winter were the best time for planting shrubs because bare root and “dormant perennials, shrubs and trees could be dug up, wrapped in hessian and sent to the grower without fear of the plant being shocked,” says Katherine Woods from the Tea Break Gardener.
+Before we had plastic pots, autumn and winter were the best time for planting new shrubs because bare root and “dormant perennials, shrubs and trees could be dug up, wrapped in hessian and sent to the grower without fear of the plant being shocked,” says Katherine Woods from the Tea Break Gardener.
 Autumn and winter are still the best times to plant shrubs, says Katherine, but winter planting is all about planning rather than impulse buying, because you have to imagine the end result.

 Best advice on pruning shrubs